 The AD7734 is configurable through a series of registers.
 Some of them configure and control general AD7734 features, while others are specific to each channel.
 The register data widths vary from 8 bits to 24 bits.
-All registers are accessed through the communications register, i.e., any communication to the AD7734 must start with a write to the communications register specifying which register will be subsequently read or written.
+All registers are accessed through the communications register, that is, any communication to the AD7734 must start with a write to the communications register specifying which register will subsequently be read or written.